judus/argon/readme.md

-Thank you for providing the usage example.
-I've updated the README to include an example that demonstrates how to use the Argon Framework.

----

 # Argon Framework

 A lightweight PHP framework that provides a robust and flexible way to manage services, singletons, bindings, and